 Now that you’ve filled out your template, next it is really important that you look at your numbers and review what your forecast is telling you.

 Let’s look at mine:

-On first glance it looks like I have plenty of money in the bank for the next 6 months right?!?
+At first glance, it looks like I have plenty of money in the bank for the next 6 months right?!?
 But digging deeper into the numbers shows something different.

-Firstly, looking at the net cash flow line I can see that I have a minus number in September, December and January.
-That means my business is burning more cash than it’s collecting, which is worrying and I really need to think about how I am going to increase my earnings or reduce my overheads.
-I may need to hold on that new website!
+Firstly, looking at the net cash flow line, I can see that I have a minus number in September, December and January.
+That means my business is burning more cash than it’s collecting.
+This is worrying, and I really need to think about how I am going to increase my earnings or reduce my overheads.
+I may need to hold on getting that new website!